trigvi/telegrammo/README.md

 # In A Nutshell

-It was developed because Telegram let's you only create 20 bots.
+Telegram let's you only create 20 bots.

 This app, given one Telegram bot, let's you define infinite sub-bots in your own database.
 Here's how it works in a nutshell: